EddieJIV/osTicket-Post-Installation-Configuration/README.md

 <img src="https://github.com/user-attachments/assets/8c2312f8-5c63-4aba-b9b3-53ffb5c02889" height="700" width="700" alt="Help Topic Home Page"/>

 - Finally, we are going to set up help topics for when users create tickets.
-- In order to do so, navigate over to "Help Tpoics" still under the manage tab.
+- In order to do so, navigate over to "Help Topics" still under the manage tab.

 We are going to create 5 new Help Tpoics for our "users" to help organize support requests and attempt to facilitate more efficient communication between users and support agents.